RESEARCH

 PEER-REVIEWED PUBLICATIONS

-Palladino, Lauren, Nicole Huffman, and Romeo Gray.
+Olson, Lauren P, Nicole Huffman, and Romeo A. Gray.
 2025.
 "The Effects of News Coverage Celebrating Inclusion in Congress."
-Formally Accepted at Public Opinion Quarterly.
+Forthcoming at Public Opinion Quarterly.